 Transactions in a currency other than the functional currency ("foreign currency") are translated into the functional currency using the exchange rates at the dates of the transactions.
 Currency exchange differences from the settlement of such transactions and from the translation of monetary assets and liabilities denominated in foreign currencies at the closing rates at the end of the reporting period are recognised in profit or loss.
 Exchange differences arising on the retranslation of non-monetary items carried at fair value are included in profit or loss for the period except for differences arising on the retranslation of non-monetary items in respect of which gains and losses are recognised in other comprehensive income.
-For such non-monetary items, any exchange component of that gain or loss is also recognised in other comprehensive income.
-For equity investments measured at fair value through other comprehensive income ("FVTOCI"), exchange differences are recognised in other comprehensive income in the fair value reserve.
-In the consolidated financial statements, currency translation differences arising from net investment in foreign operations are recognised in other comprehensive income and accumulated in the currency translation reserve.
+For such non-monetary items, any exchange component of that gain or loss is also recognised in other comprehensive income ("FVTOCI"), exchange differences are recognised in other comprehensive income ("FVTOCI"), exchange differences are recognised in other comprehensive income are recognised for an other comprehensive income ("FVTOCI"), exchange differences are recognised in other comprehensive income are recognised in other comprehensive income and accumulated in the currency translation reserve.